 However, multi-vendor marketplace solutions aren’t without their challenges, and we’ll look at some of them later on in this article.

-Some of the marketplaces we know and love today started as eCommerce businesses model before changing to a multi-vendor marketplace model.
+Some of the marketplaces we know and love today started as eCommerce business models before changing to a multi-vendor marketplace model with custom app development.

 When it launched in 1994, Amazon originally started as an online bookstore.
 When a customer placed an order, the team would pick up the phone, order the books from local distributors, and post them out.
 They did all the work themselves, without relying on other vendors.

 Demand grew and grew, to the point that Amazon opened the site up to other businesses.
-Not only could third-party sellers sell their products through the site, but in an attempt to rival eBay, customers could sell their used books, CDs and DVDs through the Amazon marketplace.
+Not only could third-party sellers sell their products through the site, but in an attempt to rival eBay, customers could sell their used books, CDs, and DVDs through the Amazon marketplace with custom app development.

-Airbnb started as an ecommerce business too, albeit on a smaller scale.
+Airbnb started as an eCommerce business too, albeit on a smaller scale.
 Joe Gebboa and Brian had some spare loft space and wanted to make money by hiring it out for overnight stays.
-They created their own website airbedandbreakfast.com, that customers could use to book their visit.
+They created their own website airbedandbreakfast.com, that customers could use to book their visits.

-More and more people got on board with the idea, and it soon grew into the short-term rental marketplace that we all now know about.
+More and more people got on board with the idea, and it soon grew into the short-term rental marketplace with custom app development that we all now know about.

-Businesses like Etsy, Fiverr, Uber and eBay all started out as marketplaces.
+Businesses like Etsy, Fiverr, Uber, and eBay all started out as marketplaces with custom app development.
 This typically happens because of two reasons.

 Firstly, the type of marketplace means it has to rely on other buyers or sellers using it.
 For example, as eBay is an online auction site, it had no choice but to use the marketplace model.